 Not necessarily.
 It’s important to refer to your vehicle owner’s manual or ask a trusted mechanic for the best oil viscosity option for hot weather and your specific engine, as there are various factors to consider and many options available.

 Each oil brand and type will have a different recommended timeframe for oil changes.
 It’s best to refer to the manufacturer’s recommendations or ask a trusted mechanic for advice on how often you should change your engine oil.
 Generally, it is recommended to change your oil every 3,000-5,000 miles or at least every six months.

 Which is better high, mileage oil or synthetic?

-Synthetic oil may offer better performance and protection for high-mileage engines as the additives used can help reduce engine wear.
-However, the best option ultimately depends on your vehicle’s specific needs, and it’s important to consult with a trusted mechanic for advice.
+Synthetic oil may offer better performance and protection for high-mileage engines as the additives can help reduce engine wear.
+However, the best option ultimately depends on your vehicle’s specific needs, and it’s important to consult a trusted mechanic for advice.

 How often should you change synthetic oil?

-These will have variations depending on the specific type of synthetic oil and your vehicle’s needs.
+These will vary depending on the specific type of synthetic oil and your vehicle’s needs.
 Other factors that will take part in this decision include your driving habits and conditions.
 It’s best to refer to the manufacturer’s recommendations or ask a trusted mechanic for advice on how often you should change your engine oil.